JeremyParada/ProyectoDani/README.md

 ## Usage

+### In Codespaces:
+- The API Gateway will be available through port 3000 (automatically forwarded)
+- MinIO Console available through port 9000
+- Click on the "Ports" tab in VS Code to see all available services

+### Local Development:
 - Access the API Gateway at `http://localhost:3000` (or the specified port) to interact with the services.
 - Use the defined routes for authentication, document management, and financial transactions.

+## Access for Collaborators

+If you're a collaborator on this project:
+1. Make sure you have access to the GitHub repository
+2. Follow the "GitHub Codespaces" setup instructions above
+3. No additional software installation needed!

 ## Contributing